ember-cli/rfcs/active/0000-control-transpilation.md

 # Summary

-Change how addon code is transpiled to it honors user preferences by default, but still allow addons to be in control of the transpilation if they need to.
+Change how addon code is transpiled so it honors user preferences by default, but still allow addons to be in control of the transpilation if they need to.

 # Motivation